Module tf.advanced.app

 .

-the effect of the config settings
+the effect of the configuration settings

 If you are developing a TF app and need to see the effects of the configuration settings in detail, you can conveniently call